 9.3 In case of failure to observe the agreed delivery deadlines due to delay caused by force majeure, civil unrest, strike, government measures, lock-out, or other disruptions to operations, including such at a sub-contractor, for which the Institute is not liable, the execution period shall be extended by the time it takes for the disruption to be resolved.
 The Institute shall inform the Client of the start and end of this disruption.
 In case of continued disruptions to operations caused by force majeure or other reasons, for which the Institute is not liable, the Institute shall have the right to terminate the contractual relationship for reason, excluding any claims to compensation.

 10.1 The Client shall indemnify the Institute of all claims enforced against the Institute or its employees due to damages caused by the product to be tested.

 10.2 It is the Client’s responsibility that all necessary chemical, medical, pharmaceutical, or other technical inspections/research/analyses of the test product have been conducted.
 It is the Client’s responsibility that the product is suitable for the test, and that there is no indication that the product may cause any damages, insofar as an inspection (see above) was necessary and has been performed.
 It is the Client’s responsibility that all information stipulated by law or directive and/or necessary for use of the product is provided to the Institute such that the Institute can hand this over to the test participants.

 10.3 The Institute shall ask the Client for suitable instructions for the handling, storage and safekeeping of the materials and products delivered by the Client.
 The Institute must observe these instructions, unless methodological reasons prevent this.

-10.4 The Institute shall ensure that the test persons are provided with suitable information, according to applicable laws, for the secure use and operation of the products used in the research project.
+10.4 The Institute shall ensure that the test persons are provided with suitable information, according to applicable laws, for the safe use and operation of the products used in the research project.